finos/tracdap/doc/deployment/platform.rst

 * https://github.com/finos/tracdap/releases

-You want the tracdap-platform TGZ file, which includes distributions for all the platform services as well as supporting tools suitable for deploying in a container or on physical or virtual infrastructure.
+You want the tracdap-platform ZIP file, which includes distributions for all the platform services as well as supporting tools suitable for deploying in a container or on physical or virtual infrastructure.
 All the packages are platform-agnostic.